cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 We will also look at tools created for this purpose.

 Moreover, if time permits, we will take a look at tools for "ordinary" maps, which show countries and their borders.
-Such tools will be needed in the optional extra lab on graph colouring.

 ### 8.1.
 The visualization task